Yes, your vote counts. That’s why they are trying so hard to convince you it doesn’t.

 It may surprise you, then, that my most memorable voting experience didn’t take place on Election Day.
 It happened at a Democratic state convention on May 21, 1988.
 We were there to choose between Michael Dukakis and Jesse Jackson to be the party’s presidential nominee.
 Dukakis had long been considered a shoe-in for the nomination.
 In Colorado, he had received key endorsements from Gov. Roy Romer and Democratic Party Chairman Buie Seawell.
 But in the final months leading up to state primaries and caucuses, Jesse Jackson’s campaign had gained considerable momentum.
 For the first time in American history, an African American male had a fighting chance to be the nominee of a major political party for President of the United States.

-Colorado voters were not yet on the national radar, so it was indicative of how close the race had become that both Dukakis and Jackson rigorously campaigned in the state in the days leading up to the April 4 Democratic caucuses.
-Bob Drogin of the Los Angeles Times reported that while there had been no official polling of caucus voters, “internal campaign telephoning suggests the race between Dukakis and Jackson remains close, with a large number of undecided voters” (Colorado Important Democratic Battleground,, April 4, 1988).
+Colorado was not yet on the national radar for voting trends, so it was indicative of how close the race had become that both Dukakis and Jackson rigorously campaigned in the state in the days leading up to the April 4 Democratic caucuses.
+Bob Drogin of the Los Angeles Times reported that while there had been no official polling of caucus voters, “internal campaign telephoning suggests the race between Dukakis and Jackson remains close, with a large number of undecided voters” (“Colorado Important Democratic Battleground,”, April 4, 1988).

 I attended the 1988 Democratic state convention as a Jackson delegate.
 It was a typical convention filled with lots of political speeches and no doubt some behind-the-scenes wheeling and dealing by Jackson supporters who still held out hope they could change the final result by convincing some Dukakis delegates to defect.
 (They weren’t successful.)

-I could see the pride and determination on their faces as they waited in line to vote.
+This group’s grandparents may have been slaves.
+They had lived with their parents through quasi-slavery, mass lynchings, poll taxes and Jim Crow violence.
+I could see the determination on their faces as they waited in line to vote.
 They knew Jesse Jackson wasn’t going to be the next president.
 He wasn’t even going to be the Democratic nominee.
 But it didn’t matter.
-What mattered was that after all they and their parents and grandparents had been through, they had won a major victory.
-Their votes for Jesse Jackson were solemn affirmations of something they no longer just hoped but knew was going to happen.
+Their votes for Jesse Jackson were solemn affirmations of something they no longer just hoped but believed would one day happen.
 And 20 years later, it did.

 I waited until almost everyone had cast their votes before I walked up and added mine.
 I have a fairly healthy ego and humility isn’t my strong suit, but this was one of the proudest and most humbling experiences of my life.
-It was also a major turning point in American political history, and I am honored and grateful to have been there to witness part of it.
+It was also a major turning point in American political history, and I am honored and grateful to have been there to witness it.

 There have certainly been times when I’ve thought it was futile to vote.
 I didn’t like the choices or I felt like there was really no choice at all, especially when it came to candidates for national office who so often seemed to end up as cogs in a political machine that serves only the wealthy.